nishanbajracharya/parcel-react/README.md

   2. Steps to reproduce
   3. Possible solutions

-  Note: These details are recommended but entirely optional.
+  Note: These details are recommended but are entirely optional.

 - **Send a Pull Request**